You are here:

 The decision to fund or not to fund a particular application is based on the assessment of scientific merit by a peer review group and on the relevance of the proposed work to the Institute's scientific and health priorities.
 Peer reviewers' judgments of scientific merit are expressed in "priority scores" and in percentile rankings derived from these priority scores.
 At any point in a given fiscal year, budgetary projections are based on awarding funds to applications with rankings better than a certain percentile, sometimes referred to as the "payline."
 However, applications that address subjects of particular relevance to the Institute's scientific and health priorities may be considered for awards even if their assigned scores and percentile rankings would not qualify for funding under the current payline.
 Normally, a small portion of each year's budget is reserved for such "discretionary" or "select pay" awards.
 Projects to be funded on this basis are selected by the Director, NIAMS, following staff discussion.

-In FY 2014, the payline for competing R01 applications extended through the percentile of 14.0.
-For competing R01 applications from new investigators, the payline extended through the percentile of 19.0.
-The success rate for all R01 and R37 applications (the number of awards divided by the number of applications) was 18.1 percent.
+In FY 2016, the payline for competing R01 applications extended through the percentile of 13.0.
+For competing R01 applications from new and early-stage investigators, the payline extended through the percentile of 18.0.
+The success rate for all R01 applications (the number of awards divided by the number of applications) was 16.0 percent.

-The charts and table below summarize the overall funding patterns for R01 applications, including 1 R01 application that was issued as an R37 MERIT Award.
-(See the Budget Detail page for explanations of the R01 and R37 mechanisms).
+The charts and table below summarize the overall funding patterns for R01 applications.
 Only applications that received a percentile ranking are included.
 When an amended application is considered in the same fiscal year as the original, only the most recent submission is counted.

 Funding Patterns for R01 applications: